(Kalamazoo, Michigan, May 1, 1889 – Los Angeles, California May 4, 1931).1

 No. 112 flew Camels, which, of course, could not be used for primary instruction.
 There must also, however, have been some two seaters; Fleet wrote to Hooper from Throwley that the cadets “are billeted in nice homes and do not do anything except occasional flying when the pilots feel like taking them up.”9 Maloney’s sketchy R.A.F. service record indicates that on January 26, 1918, he was transferred from No. 112 Squadron to Stamford, the site of No. 2 Training Depot Station.10 Fleet and Mooney were also assigned to Stamford, as were their fellow second Oxford detachment members Clayton Knight and Robert Thomas Palmer.11 At Stamford Maloney would finally have begun actual flying instruction, probably initially on the Curtiss JN-4 (“Jenny”).12 Assuming his training resembled that of Knight, he would have moved on to B.E.2c’s and R.E.8s, both of which were two-seater planes used for reconnaissance and bombing.13

 After a little more than two months of training to fly, Maloney, along with a large number of his fellow second Oxford detachment members, was recommended for his commission as a first lieutenant.
 Pershing’s cable forwarding the recommendation to Washington is dated April 8, 1918; the confirming cable is dated over a month later, May 13, 1918.
-More delays meant that Maloney was not placed on active duty until May 29, 1918.14 Two days later Fleet wrote to Benson, having heard about “you fellows getting commissions.
+More delays meant that Maloney was not placed on active duty until towards the end of the month.14 On May 31, 1918, Fleet wrote to Benson, having heard about “you fellows getting commissions.
 Mac & I got terribly stewed too.
 It isn’t every day one get[s] a commiss[ion], is it, I ask you?
 15

 It was perhaps around this time that a photo was taken of Fleet and Maloney, both grinning and sporting the pilot’s wings they were now permitted to wear.
 Fleet also remarks that “I suppose you know Bill [Mooney], Mac, Palmer & Knight have gone to 128 T.S.
 Thetford.”
 It is probable that the four pilots went not to a training squadron, but to No. 128 Squadron R.A.F., which was at Thetford.
 Assuming again that Maloney’s training resembled that of Knight, he would have “transitioned from B.E.’s to D.H.6’s, R.E.8’s and, ultimately to D.H.9’s.”16